linuxserver/docker-mods/README.md

 # Usage

-* Navigate to `dashboard.domain.com` from your LAN to view the dashboard
+Navigate to `dashboard.domain.com` from your LAN to view the dashboard
+Note: The application discovery works best when the container names match the `proxy-conf` files

 # Example
 ![Example](.assets/example.png)